sergey-vun/microsoft-graph-docs/concepts/data-connect-quickstart-04.md

 ms.custom: template-quickstart
 ---

-# Setup your Azure Storage resource for Microsoft Graph Data Connect

 ## Create Azure Storage Blob

 In this step you will create an Azure Storage account where Microsoft Graph data connect will store the data extracted from Office 365 for further processing.